maxwellwalin/book-search-engine/README.md

 	* `REMOVE_BOOK` will execute the `removeBook` mutation.

-Additionally, you’ll need to complete the following tasks in each of these front-end files:
+Additionally, I completed the following tasks in each of these front-end files:

 * `App.js`: Create an Apollo Provider to make every request work with the Apollo Server.